danielwiktorczyk/Multiplayer-Pacman/README.md

 R2	Networked Multiplayer Pacman Game:
 *All parts completed as follows:*

 2.1
 - Pacman is shaped as a vertical hockey puck (despite being depicted as a sphere in most google search images results??)
 - Pellets are eaten when a collision between a player and a pellet is detected.
 - A sound effect plays when eaten
 - Collision between PCs are ignored
+- Game ends when all pellets are eaten, with a UI displaying who won
+- Pellet eating sounds are only heard by the client player, as instructed

 2.2
 - In the traditional 4 corners of the stage, larger and flashing "speed" pellets are placed, which provides a temporary ~5s speed boost